Reto Berra: International play

 Berra has represented Switzerland at several international tournaments.
-He played with the national junior team three times; the first was at the 2005 IIHF World U18 Championships where Berra appeared in two games, winning one, for the ninth place Swiss.
+He played with the national junior team three times; the first was at the 2005 IIHF World U18 Championships, where Berra appeared in two games, winning one, for the ninth-place Swiss.
 He also played in two World Junior Championships, appearing in all six of his nation's games each in 2006 and 2007 as Switzerland finished seventh both years.
 With the senior team, Berra appeared in four of his nation's seven games at the 2012 IIHF World Championship where he posted a record of 1–3 and had a GAA of 3.01.

 At the 2013 IIHF World Championship, Berra split goaltending duties with Martin Gerber.
 Berra appeared in four games, winning all four and posting a GAA of 1.00.
 The unheralded Swiss team went on a "Cinderella run" at the championship, winning their first nine games of the tournament.
 The ninth win came in the semi-final as Berra led his team to an upset win over the United States.
 He recorded a shutout in a 3–0 win that guaranteed the Swiss their first World Championship medal in 60 years.
 Berra described the victory: "I think it's the biggest win since a long, long time for Switzerland, and also, I think for a lot of players, it was the most important game in their life today."
 The tournament ended in disappointment for the Swiss as, with Gerber in goal, they lost the gold medal game, 5–1 to Sweden.
 The silver medal matched the best finish in Swiss history.

 Hiller and Berra returned to the Swiss team for the 2014 Winter Olympics.
 Berra appeared in one of Switzerland's four games, a 1–0 defeat.

+He represented Switzerland at the 2024 IIHF World Championship and won a silver medal.